Understanding parental rights

 Navigating your role as a carer can feel overwhelming, but here are some practical steps you can take to ensure you’re supported:

-- Educate yourself about your rights: understanding your legal rights is the first step toward ensuring you and your loved one are treated fairly.
+- Educate yourself about your rights: Understanding your legal rights is the first step toward ensuring you and your loved one are treated fairly.

-- Connect with support networks: engage with organisations like Carer Gateway and Carers Australia to access resources and connect with other carers.
+- Connect with support networks: Engage with organisations like Carer Gateway and Carers Australia to access resources and connect with other carers.

-- Seek flexible work arrangements: talk to your employer about flexible working options to help you balance your professional and caregiving duties.
+- Seek flexible work arrangements: Talk to your employer about flexible working options to help you balance your professional and caregiving duties.

-- Use available services: don’t hesitate to use support services, whether respite care to give you a break or counselling sessions to help cope with stress.
+- Use available services: Don’t hesitate to use support services, whether respite care to give you a break or counselling sessions to help cope with stress.

-- Stay informed: regularly check for updates on policies and services for carers.
+- Stay informed: Regularly check for updates on policies and services for carers.
 Staying informed will help you make the most of available support as laws and resources change.